-RWTH and IIT Madras jointly coordinate the Indo-German Centre for Sustainability, IGCS for short.
-The IGCS promotes German-Indian exchanges on sustainability topics in teaching and research.
+RWTH and IIT Madras jointly coordinate the Indo-German Centre for Sustainability (IGCS).
+The IGCS promotes German-Indian exchanges on topics of sustainability in teaching and research.
 For this purpose, a Summer School in Germany and a Winter School in India are held twice a year, teaching modules are developed, and research projects are supervised.

 Exchange Opportunities and Cooperations

 Exchange Opportunities for RWTH Students in India